 - Give accurate rate quotes based on the horse’s age, use, and value

 - Advise clients on the best protection plan for their equine interests

 Equine insurance agents offer a number of different insurance policies to protect the horses owned by their clients.
 Policies for these horses may include coverage for mortality, major medical/surgical, surgical only, liability, loss of use, or ASD (accident, sickness, and disease).

 Equine insurance agents may also offer Care, Custody & Control (CCC) liability insurance coverage to farm or barn owners.
 This protects the facility owner in the event that they are sued after a horse is injured or killed while on their property.
-A growing number of facility owners are taking advantage of this coverage.

 Compensation for equine insurance sales agents may come in the form of commissions, base salary, bonuses, or a combination of the three types of income.
 Commissions are a common form of compensation in the insurance and sales industries.